How Long Do Makeup Brushes Last?

 Storing Correctly

-You don’t necessarily need individual brush sleeves to keep your makeup brushes looking fresh!
-Simply store them away from your makeup to avoid accidental stains, and make sure they’re dry when they’re put away, and you should be in the clear.
+Store them away from your makeup to avoid accidental stains, and ensure they’re dry when put away.
+You should then be in the clear.

 Final Thoughts

-Improper cleaning and storage can affect your brushes’ lasting ability, even if you’re using luxurious products, so while you can splurge on the best makeup tools, they count on your care to see how long you get to enjoy them!
+So, while you can splurge on the best makeup tools, they rely on your care to determine how long you can enjoy them.

 Related Articles